CSC394/Project/README.md

 Implementation of the main project

 # Building
+## Preface
 To build the project, Spring Boot Utilizes Gradle Build tool.

-There is nothing to download.
+There is nothing to download, unless you do not have a version of Java 8 installed.

+The purpose of gradle is to allow any user on any platform to build the project.

+## Instructions
-First clone the repository / branch.
+First clone the repository and download this branch as a local copy.

-Next run the command:
+Next run the command in your Intellij terminal (at project root):

-Unix/OSX: ''' ./gradlew build '''

-Windows: ''' gradlew build '''
+Unix/OSX:  `./gradlew build`

+Windows:  `gradlew build`

 You will see it download a bunch of dependencies.
 This is normal.

 Next, enter:

-Unix/OSX: ''' ./gradlew bootRun '''
+Unix/OSX:  `./gradlew bootRun`

-Windows: '''gradlew bootRun'''
+Windows: `gradlew bootRun`

 Wait until you see a line that mentions Tomcat has started on port 8080.

-From here, open your web browser, and you should see the Hello World.
+From here, open your web browser to `localhost:8080`, and you should see the Hello World.